alwikah/wagon-race-api/README.md

 }
 ```

-It returns an Hash of informations containing the id of the game and the users.
+It returns an Hash of informations containing the id of the game and the users:

 **Example**:

 ```javascript
 {
    "session_id": 2,